A Way Abroad Logo

 write for us!

-Merida, Mexico is the capital of the Yucatan state of Mexico and an up-and-coming travel destination that has gained a lot of recognition in recent years.
+Mérida, Mexico is the capital of the Yucatan state of Mexico and an up-and-coming travel destination that has gained a lot of recognition in recent years.
 In fact, Lonely Planet highlighted it as being one of their top cities to visit for 2022!
-Although far from the lesser-known gems of Central Mexico, it's closer to a lot of the best beach towns in the country.

-This beautiful city is characterized by its opulent, grand colonial mansions and ornate, colorful houses.
 The city's central Yucatan location makes it a great base for getting out and exploring the wider Yucatan region, Mayan culture, and natural wonders.
-From here, you can easily take day trips to gorgeous Yucatan beaches, world-famous ruins Mayan ruins like Chichen Itza, big coastal cities like Playa del Carmen, and the other best places to live in the Yucatan Peninsula.
+From here, you can easily take day trips to gorgeous Yucatan beaches, world-famous Mayan ruins like Chichen Itza, big coastal cities like Playa del Carmen and Cancun, and the other best places to live in the Yucatan Peninsula.

-Merida is also increasing in popularity as a place to move to as an expat or work as a digital nomad in Mexico.
-Perhaps one of the main reasons for this is that Merida is renowned for not only being the safest city in Mexico, but one of the safest cities in the entire North American continent.
-If living in Mexico City or Guadalajara isn't for you, maybe Merida is a better fit.
+Perhaps one of the main reasons for this is that Mérida is renowned for not only being the safest city in Mexico, but one of the safest cities in the entire North American continent.
+If living in Mexico City or Guadalajara isn't for you, maybe Mérida is a better fit.

-More than 11,000 American and Canadian expats call Merida their permanent base, as well as a plethora of people from other countries and cultures.
+More than 11,000 American and Canadian expats call Mérida their permanent base, as well as a plethora of people from other countries and cultures.
 As such, it is very easy to meet like-minded people and build a community here.

-Best Areas to Live in Merida, Mexico
+Best Areas to Live in Mérida, Mexico

 a woman standing with her back to the camera facing an old church in Mexico